[nb: Klik hier voor meer toepasselijke poëzie. Condoleancekaarten met rake

 Dan zal ik komen, iedre nacht.

-Jacob Slauerhoff, Serenade III
+Jacob Slauerhoff, Serenade

 Stop all the clocks, cut off the telephone,